Enso21/Stories/docs/markdown/ryan-quotes.md

 > Ryan: Ok, if she sat on you and you couldn't figure it out, then you kinda are an asshole.

+> [we're jamming to Casiopea]
+>
+> Me: That's such a fun answer to the question of 'what music do you listen to?.'
+'Oh I listen to Japanese jazz fusion from the 1980s.'

 > [on compiling our scuffed version of vgg16]
 >
 > Me: *freaking out because of an annoying red squiggly line in my dependencies*